 Earn Bonus Points

 The Sapphire Preferred earns 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide..
 Because of the above-mentioned travel protections and earning bonus points on plane tickets, car rentals, and hotel stays, as well as no foreign transaction fees, it is routinely the card I use to pay for all travel.

 Why Preferred Over Reserve?

 The Sapphire Preferred has a cousin card, the Chase Sapphire Reserve®.
 The Sapphire Reserve entered the market in 2016 to much fanfare; Chase literally couldn't make enough physical cards.
 It carries a much more substantial annual fee of $550 but does come with a lot of added benefits when compared to the Sapphire Preferred.

 In my opinion, for a beginner that travels only a couple times a year, the Sapphire Reserve and its annual fee do not carry enough weight to make it better for beginners.
-It has a slightly lower 50,000-point signup bonus and similar (in some cases better) built-in travel protections as the Sapphire Preferred.
+It has a lower 50,000-point signup bonus and similar (in some cases better) built-in travel protections as the Sapphire Preferred.

 Benefits like lounge access, travel credits, and car rental status often don't make sense for a beginner and can overwhelm someone that needs to focus on learning to maximize Ultimate Rewards.
 For those reasons, I recommend enjoying the Sapphire Preferred with its lower annual fee, while you learn to earn and maximize Ultimate Rewards.

 Beginners to points and miles need a credit card that earns valuable transferable points, has included travel protection and makes it easy to use the points for valuable award flights and hotel nights.

 The Chase Sapphire Preferred® Card efficiently accomplishes all these tasks with a great sign up bonus and an affordable annual fee that immediately set you on the path to very valuable flight and hotel award bookings.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.